NagisaSato/Unit_3_project/README.md

                  );
                  """)
 ```
+We will need to create a database to store the input data.
 In this app, we need to data sets: one for storing the user data (the first table on code), and the second one for storing the data that the user inputs about skiing.
 All the information inputted will be stored in the tables, accordingly.
+We are able to specify the input type as well as whether the input can/cannot be overlapping with other users'.
+We can also specify that the fields cannot be left blank by the users.

 ## Login Screen
 ```py